Landesarchiv-Thueringen/x-man/README.md

 ## Custom TLS Certificates

+In case any servers you provide in `.env` cannot present certificates that are signed by a commonly accepted CA, you need to provide any involved root- and intermediate certificates to x-man.

-Copy any custom root certificates to `server/data/ca-certificates` and rerun `docker compose build`.
-This allows you to remove any `TLS_INSECURE_SKIP_VERIFY` options where certificates are signed by a provided root certificate.
+Copy certificates in PEM format with the file ending `.crt` to `server/data/ca-certificates` and rerun `docker compose build`.
+This allows you to remove the `TLS_INSECURE_SKIP_VERIFY` option for URLs that you provided certificates for.

 ## Development